wshager/raddle.js/README.md

 # Raddle
-Extensible Document Manipulation Language for the Web
+Recursive Definition Language for the Web

 See https://github.com/wshager/raddled.git for definition files.